intel/pepc/docs/pepc-topology.rst

    List of cores to print topology information for.
 The list can include individual core numbers and core number ranges.
 For example, '1-4,7,8,10-12' would mean cores 1 to 4, cores 7, 8, and 10 to 12.
 Use the special keyword 'all' to specify all cores.
-This option has to be accompanied by '--package' option, because core numbers are per-package.
+This option has to be accompanied by the '--package' option, because core numbers are per-package.

 **--modules** *MODULES*
    List of dies to print topology information for.
 The list can include individual module numbers